aditiid11/Python-coding-class-/README.md

 - git pull -> send all updates from global instance to the local computer
 #### How to update Local computer with Global Instance:

+### Other github command lines:

+git diff -> compare old code with currrent code/ compare local instace with global instance q -> end the code this is nice gile git log -> print the id, author, time, day and comment git log -p -> prints all the changes by using colors and + and -